moward98/ML-page/README.md

 ## Project 3: Probabilistic Occupancy Grid Generation from LiDAR Data

-In this project, I was given LiDAR sensor readings, with which I converted into a Probabilistic Occupancy Grid.
+In this project, I was given LiDAR sensor readings, which I converted into a Probabilistic Occupancy Grid.
 This involved converting the data from spherical coordinates, to a Cartesian coordinate space, creating a logodds occupancy grid, and then converting said grid into the Probabilistic Occupancy Grid.
 The following image is a visual representation of the LiDAR Scanner (black) with a point cloud of its readings (red).

 <p align="center">
   <img src="https://github.com/moward98/moward98.github.io/blob/main/media/ScannerReadings.PNG" />